No trip to Paris is complete without a visit to the Louvre. Learn all our travel secrets - including the entrance to the Louvre everyone forgets.

 You can also skip the lines and avoid some of the crowds buy purchasing a private guided tour that includes your general admission.
 An experienced tour guide can bring the Louvre to light, will deftly guide you through the crowds, and has the knowledge to know when the lines to see the Mona Lisa are less congested.

-On our last trip to the Louvre, we did a three hour guided tour with My Parisian Tours/City Wonders.
+On our last trip to the Louvre, we did a three hour guided tour.
 Our guide was fantastic - this was no pre-recorded commentary but genuine insights from a trained art historian.
 While our guide did an excellent job of navigating the crazy crowds of the Denon Wing, my favourite part of the tour was when she brought up to some of the quietest corners of the Richelieu and Sully wings.
 There were times when were were the only people for several rooms in a row.
 It felt like the entire Louvre had suddenly closed down just for us!

 Secret 5: Touchable Art, Trampolines, and Tuileries Tours.